Kent Ford (activist): Early life

 Kent Ford was born in 1943 near Maringouin, Louisiana.
 At the age of 12 he moved to Redmond, California with his three siblings, mother, and her husband.
 At the age of 18 he had his first brush with police in California when he was arrested and jailed for three days for going 60 mph in a 45 mph zone.
 Shortly after he moved to Portland, Oregon in 1961.
 Here he set up a candy business buying supplies wholesale and having adolescents sell door-to-door.

-Later life

 In 1967 he took a job at Safeway as a computer operator for 104 stores.
 The same year he returned home to find he'd been robbed, and he subsequently called the police because $1,000 was missing.
 When the police filed their report, it wasn't about the robbery, but instead about "possible subversive subject" - which referred to Kent Ford, who at the time had large maps of Vietnam and Cambodia in his home and writings by Mao Zedong.
 Several weeks later Ford intervened while police were arresting a man, and was subsequently arrested, assaulted, and held in jail on $80,000 bail on charges that he had incited a riot.
 He was eventually acquitted and awarded a $6,000 settlement.